elastic/kibana/ui_framework/README.md

 You can view interactive documentation by running `npm run uiFramework:start` and then visiting `http://localhost:8020/`.

+You can run `npm run uiFramework:dev` to watch for changes and run the tests as you code.

+You can run `npm run uiFramework:coverage` to generate a code coverage report to see how fully-tested the code is.

 ### React components

 Here are the components you can import from the Framnework: